-Risk: Current Management Strategy: Action for the next 12 months: WPP Sub-Funds failure to achieve their long term targeted investment returns Ongoing monitoring of investment performance, market developments and economic outlook reported by the Investment Manager and the Operator and discussed at OWG meetings The Operator/ the Investment Manager engagement with Investment Managers and ongoing reviews of their process Bi-annual sub-fund benchmarking Quarterly reporting on climate & ESG risks An 'ACS responsibilities matrix' which formalises targeted & benchmark returns, along with other aspects of sub-fund management is in place Manager days hosted by the Operator/ the Investment Manager for OWG/Constituent Authorities Pension Fund Committees Continue to monitor the progress of the risk controls that are currently in place Consider any further mitigations that need to be planned or implemented Difference of opinion / or views within the WPP cannot be reconciled.
-High levels of communication between decision makers (and Constituent Authorities) Codified set of agreed/ united WPP objectives and beliefs Regular scheduled meetings, and ad hoc meetings if required, to facilitate the sharing and reconciliation of views (for example, via Responsible investment sub-group meetings) Oversight Advisor in place to provide advice on governance structure Engagement with relevant bodies on good governance guidance and best practice Ongoing review of governance structure Democratic decision-making process in place Clear escalation process in place for obtain consent if mutual agreement cannot be reached The WPP is aware that Climate Risk and Responsible Investment is an area which continues to be constantly and quickly evolving and that the requirements/ needs of the Constituent Authorities are consequently changing significantly and frequently.
+Risk: Current Management Strategy: Action for the next 12 months: WPP Sub-Funds failure to achieve their long term targeted investment returns Ongoing monitoring of investment performance, market developments and economic outlook reported by the Investment Manager and the Operator and discussed at OWG meetings The Operator/ the Investment Manager engagement with Investment Managers and ongoing reviews of their process Triennial sub-fund benchmarking Quarterly reporting on climate & ESG risks An 'ACS responsibilities matrix' which formalises targeted & benchmark returns, along with other aspects of sub-fund management is in place Manager days hosted by the Operator/ the Investment Manager for OWG/Constituent Authorities Pension Fund Committees Continue to monitor the progress of the risk controls that are currently in place Consider any further mitigations that need to be planned or implemented Difference of opinion / or views within the WPP cannot be reconciled High levels of communication between decision makers (and Constituent Authorities) Codified set of agreed/ united WPP objectives and beliefs Regular scheduled meetings, and ad hoc meetings if required, to facilitate the sharing and reconciliation of views (for example, via Responsible investment sub-group meetings) Oversight Advisor in place to provide advice on governance structure Engagement with relevant bodies on good governance guidance and best practice Ongoing review of governance structure Democratic decision-making process in place Clear escalation process in place for obtain consent if mutual agreement cannot be reached The WPP is aware that Climate Risk and Responsible Investment is an area which continues to be constantly and quickly evolving and that the requirements/ needs of the Constituent Authorities are consequently changing significantly and frequently.
 The WPP is continually trying to reduce the probability of this risk occurring by increasing its levels of consultation with the Constituent Authorities, however it is expected that there will be further scenarios that may test this risk so the risk score will stay as 15 until these can be 'tested' against the current controls.
-The WPP's Operator fails to deliver on its Designated Operator Oversight Advisor in place Intensive engagement protocols with Operator • The OWG receives regular updates on the progress the Link Group sale of Link Fund Solutions and the FCA penalty/restitution payment in relation to Woodford.